irenenikk/modelling-unigram/README.md

 `train_two_stage`: Train the two stage model consisting of a generator and an adaptor.
 Requires `train_generator` to be finished.
 The two-stage model is initialised both with a generator trained on tokens and one trained on types.

 `eval_generator`: Evaluate the different initialisations of the generator language model.
+This will evaluate both the type and token models, as well as the retrained generators.

 `eval_two_stage`: Evaluate the different initialisations of the two-stage model.